fy-create/Cube/bin_tutorial/up_all/README.md

 <iframe src="https://fy-create.github.io/Cube/tools/browser/cube.html?para={screenRatio:1.5,eye:true,corner:12345678,edge:1234567890AB,center:123456,edgeValidFace:{1:U,2:U,3:U,4:U},cornerValidFace:{1:U,2:U,3:U,4:U},cornerDirAndPath:>2<3<3>4,formula:RUR'URU2R'}" width="300px" height="300px" frameborder="0" scrolling="no"></iframe>

 - Case3 There is a cross on the U(up), the yellow color of the UFL(up front left) is toward the left, and the yellow of the UFR(up front right) is toward the right.
-As shown in the figure below, you can get a real up fish with this formula, which becomes Case1, and uses the Case1 method to get the complete up yellow.
+As shown in the figure below, you can get a valid up small fish with this formula, which becomes Case1, and uses the Case1 method to get the complete up yellow.

 <iframe src="https://fy-create.github.io/Cube/tools/browser/cube.html?para={screenRatio:1.5,eye:true,corner:12345678,edge:1234567890AB,center:123456,edgeValidFace:{1:U,2:U,3:U,4:U},cornerValidFace:{1:U,2:U,3:U,4:U},cornerDirAndPath:<2>3>4,formula:RUR'URU2R'}" width="300px" height="300px" frameborder="0" scrolling="no"></iframe>